lukaszbudnik/migrator/README.md

 migrator uses official Azure SDK for Go and supports authentication using Storage Account Key (via `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_ACCESS_KEY` env variables) as well as much more flexible (and recommended) Azure Active Directory Managed Identity.

-## Supported databases
+# Supported databases

-Currently migrator supports the following databases and their flavours.
-Please review the Go driver implementation for information about supported features and how `dataSource` configuration property should look like:
+Currently migrator supports the following databases including their flavours (like Percona, MariaDB for MySQL, etc.).
+Please review the Go driver implementation for information about all supported features and how `dataSource` configuration property should look like.

+## PostgreSQL 9.3+

-- PostgreSQL 9.3+ - schema-based multi-tenant database, with transactions spanning DDL statements, driver used: https://github.com/lib/pq
+Schema-based multi-tenant database, with transactions spanning DDL statements, driver used: https://github.com/lib/pq.

+The following versions and flavours are supported:

 - PostgreSQL
 - Amazon RDS PostgreSQL - PostgreSQL-compatible relational database built for the cloud
 - Amazon Aurora PostgreSQL - PostgreSQL-compatible relational database built for the cloud
 - Google CloudSQL PostgreSQL - PostgreSQL-compatible relational database built for the cloud

+## MySQL 5.6+

-- MySQL 5.6+ - database-based multi-tenant database, transactions do not span DDL statements, driver used: https://github.com/go-sql-driver/mysql
+Database-based multi-tenant database, transactions do not span DDL statements, driver used: https://github.com/go-sql-driver/mysql.

+The following versions and flavours are supported:

 - MySQL
 - MariaDB - enhanced near linearly scalable multi-master MySQL
 - Percona - an enhanced drop-in replacement for MySQL
 - Amazon RDS MySQL - MySQL-compatible relational database built for the cloud
 - Amazon Aurora MySQL - MySQL-compatible relational database built for the cloud
 - Google CloudSQL MySQL - MySQL-compatible relational database built for the cloud

-- Microsoft SQL Server - a relational database management system developed by Microsoft, driver used: https://github.com/denisenkom/go-mssqldb
+## Microsoft SQL Server 2017+

+A relational database management system developed by Microsoft, driver used: https://github.com/denisenkom/go-mssqldb.

+The following versions are supported:

 - Microsoft SQL Server 2017
 - Microsoft SQL Server 2019

 # Customisation and legacy frameworks support